rdjWiss/kabyle-learner/README.md

 - 📚 Browse lessons with vocabulary and example phrases
 - ✅ Take interactive quizzes with feedback and score tracking
 - ⏱ Timer-based questions
-- 🔁 Retry quizzes
+- 🔁 Retry quizzes with new random questions
+- ⛔ Stop quiz anytime
+- 🔊 Sound effects for correct and wrong answers
-- 🎨 Clean UI using Tailwind CSS
+- 🎨 Clean UI using Tailwind CSS with Amazigh theme colors
 - 📱 Mobile-friendly layout
 - 🧭 Routing with React Router
+- 🚫 404 page for unmatched routes

 ---